go-pdf/fpdf/doc/document.md

 ![][logo]

-Package gofpdf implements a PDF document generator with high level support for text, drawing and images.
+Package `go-pdf/fpdf` implements a PDF document generator with high level support for text, drawing and images.

 ## Features